phoenixframework/plds/README.md

 You can install PLDS using the `mix escript.install hex plds`.

-Make sure the path used for installing escripts are available in your [$PATH](https://en.wikipedia.org/wiki/PATH_(variable)) variable.
+Make sure the path used for installing escripts is available in your [$PATH](https://en.wikipedia.org/wiki/PATH_(variable)) variable.
 If you installed Elixir with `asdf`, you'll need to run `asdf reshim elixir` once the escript is built.